lucascompython/NANQL/README.md

 ## What is NANQL?

-NANQL is yet another simple (and quit normal) query language for json, that I made to learn better about parsers and F#. <br />
+NANQL is yet another simple (and quite normal) query language for json, that I made to learn better about parsers and F#. <br />
 It's syntax is very declarative and easy to understand (just like SQL).

 ## Code Preview